AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/feats/lightly-armored-xphb.md

 ---
 # Lightly Armored
 *Source: Player's Handbook (2024) p.
 205*

 **Prerequisite**: 4th
-**Ability Score Increase**: Increase your Strength or Dexterity by 1, to a maximum of 20.

 You gain the following benefits.

-## Armor Training
+**Ability Score Increase.** Increase your Strength or Dexterity by 1, to a maximum of 20.

-You gain training with Light armor and Shields.
+**Armor Training.** You gain training with Light armor and Shields.